dblock/code.dblock.org/_posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends.markdown

 All this requires server-side Java code and keeping the LDAP port 389 open.

 Alternatively, OpenDS provides an implementation of Directory Services Markup Language (DSML), an XML API to directory services.
-It’s then possible to switch JNDI client code from LDAP to DSML using [a Sun early access JNDI client for DSML](https://java.sun.com/developer/earlyAccess/jndi/).
+It's then possible to switch JNDI client code from LDAP to DSML using [a Sun early access JNDI client for DSML](https://java.sun.com/developer/earlyAccess/jndi/).

 #### Links